curzada/warehouse-design/README.md

-# warehouse-design
+# Rhansted.com
 Great repository names are short and memorable.
 Need inspiration?
-How about curly-potato?
+How about literate-palm-tree?